paramaggarwal/blog/content/success-is-in-now./index.md

 ---
-title: "Success is in now."
+title: 'Success is in now.'
-description: "‘What is success?’, someone asked.
+description: '‘What is success?’, someone asked.
 Some paid attention, some didn’t.
 It’s such a core question of our lives, so elementary, that its easy to dismiss it as so.
-I asked myself, and the ‘I’ said…"
+I asked myself, and the ‘I’ said…'
-date: "2016-02-16T13:36:19.352Z"
+date: '2016-02-16T13:36:19.352Z'
 categories:
   - Psychology
   - Happiness